 Lakeview Drive is a beautiful drive or strenuous bike ride – particularly in the Fall.
 It provides an overlook of Fontana Lake and access to a number of hiking trails.
 Noland Creek Trail is about a half-mile before the tunnel at the end of the road.
-Walking through the tunnel takes you to Goldmine Loop, Forney Creek, Lakeshore Trail and other connecting trails.
+Walking through the quarter-mile-long tunnel takes you to Goldmine Loop, Forney Creek, Lakeshore Trail and other connecting trails.
 There is a tunnel bypass trail.
 If you plan to walk through the tunnel you might want a flashlight; and be aware horseback riders use the tunnel.

 Trails and Directions (pdf)